Description

 Build Dependencies

-If building the GTK front end, you will be required to install the development dependencies for GTK, usually named libgtk-3-dev
+If building the GTK front end, you will be required to install the development dependencies for GTK, usually named libgtk-3-dev.
+No other dependencies are required to build the CLI or GTK front ends, besides Rust's cargo utility.

 Installation Instructions